-Joyce Rankin is on the State Board of Education representing the Third Congressional District, which includes the Lake County School District.
-She writes the monthly column, “Across the Street” to inform constituents in her district.
+Joyce Rankin, a retired teacher, is on the State Board of Education representing the Third Congressional District, which includes Leadville and Lake County.
+She writes the monthly column, “Across the Street” to share with constituents in her district.
 The Department of Education, where the State Board of Education meets, is located across the street from the Capitol.
-She is also a Legislative Assistant for Representative Bob Rankin, House District 57.